About the OFVGA

 OFVGA’s Safety Nets committee is focused on securing fair and equitable safety net programs for fruit and vegetable farmers.
 This is done by providing input on government policy decisions, consulting with growers about the needs of the sector, and lobbying government with respect the safety net programming.

 The OFVGA is a strong advocate for the responsible and safe use of crop protection products.
-The Crop Protection committee’s main focus is ensuring farmers have access to the products they need to grow their crops while being responsive to changing consumer attitudes.
+The Crop Protection committee’s main focus is ensuring farmers have access to crop protection products, technology and tools that support sustainable and safe food production.
 Key issues include farmer access to products, harmonization of label requirements between Canada and the United States, price parity between the U.S and Canadian markets, the Grower Requested Own Use program, Maximum Residue Limits and other regulatory issues, and product re-evaluations.

 As a result of its work over the last decade, the OFVGA is widely respected as a leader in crop protection issues and advocating for growers, both provincially and nationally.

-The OFVGA works hard to ensure fruit and vegetable farmers have access to a steady labour force, and to address occupational health and safety concerns within the edible horticulture industry.
+The OFVGA works hard to ensure fruit and vegetable farmers have access to a qualified, reliable work force, and to address occupational health and safety concerns within the edible horticulture industry.

 The organization was instrumental in establishing the Seasonal Agricultural Worker Program (SAWP), and actively supports Foreign Agricultural Resource Management Services (FARMS), which now runs the program.